 How to Become a Flight Attendant in 5 Steps

-If you're interested in putting your customer service skills to use as a flight attendant, keep reading to learn what's required for a job in this field:
+Flight attendants work on flights providing various safety and amenity services to passengers.
+They make sure that all passengers are properly seated on the plane, that luggage is stowed, and demonstrate emergency safety procedures.
+They also provide or sell snacks and drinks during the flight.
+If you're interested in putting your customer service skills to use as a flight attendant, keep reading to learn what's required for a job in this field.

 |Training Required||Mandatory training provided by employers|